GRAAL-Research/deepparse/docs/source/index.rst

 Use deepparse to

-- parse multinational address using one of our pre-trained models with or without attention mechanism,
+- parse multinational address using one of our pretrained models with or without attention mechanism,
 - parse addresses directly from the command line without code to write,
-- retrain our pre-trained models on new data to improve parsing on specific country address patterns,
+- retrain our pretrained models on new data to improve parsing on specific country address patterns,
-- retrain our pre-trained models with new prediction tags easily,
+- retrain our pretrained models with new prediction tags easily,
-- retrain our pre-trained models with or without freezing some layers,
+- retrain our pretrained models with or without freezing some layers,
 - train a new seq2seq addresses parsing models easily using a new model configuration.

 Deepparse is compatible with the **latest version of PyTorch** and  **Python >= 3.7**.